CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 This extension enables the [3D Tiles JSON](../../specification/schema/tileset.schema.json) to support streaming tilesets with implied subdivision schemes.

 TODO: Availability is the bulk of the metadata info.
-If a binary version of layer.json doesn't have significant size advantages over the text version, just fold "available" from layer.json into tileset.json
+If a compressed binary version of layer.json doesn't have significant size advantages over a compressed text version, just fold the availability into tileset.json
-Also if there are common use cases where you just want to look infomation other than the availability and don't want to pay the cost of fetching the availability, we should keep it separate.
+Also if there are common use cases (don't think there are) where you just the tileset.json info and not the layer.json info, to avoid paying the cost of fetching the availability, we should keep them separate.

 ## Tileset JSON Format Updates